ElektraInitiative/libelektra/doc/decisions/STEPS.md

 2. A decision PR that wants to merge a decision as "Decided" must:
    1. Only contain changes to one decision.
    2. Already start with the decision as "Decided".
-   3. Already have a clearly stated problem and all the considered alternatives fully explored.
+   3. Already have a clearly stated problem and all the solutions fully explored.
-   4. Only contain discussions/reviews about deciding between one of the considered alternatives or details thereof.
+   4. Only contain discussions/reviews about deciding between one of the solutions or details thereof.
    5. If there is any change in the direction of the decision then the PR cannot be merged as "Decided".
 The decision must at least be moved back to "In Review".
 3. After a decision is merged as "Decided", it can be moved to "Partially Implemented" or "Implemented" by any PR.